Goldwin Smith: Oxford years

-He held the regius professorship of Modern History at Oxford from 1858 to 1866, that "ancient history, besides the still unequalled excellence of the writers, is the 'best instrument for cultivating the historical sense."
+He held the Regius professorship of Modern History at Oxford from 1858 to 1866, that "ancient history, besides the still unequalled excellence of the writers, is the 'best instrument for cultivating the historical sense."
 As a historian, indeed, he left no abiding work; the multiplicity of his interests prevented him from concentrating on any one subject.
 His chief historical writings – The United Kingdom: a Political History (1899), and The United States: an Outline of Political History (1893) — though based on thorough familiarity with their subject, make no claim to original research, but are remarkable examples of terse and brilliant narrative.
 He was elected as a member of the American Philosophical Society in 1865.

 The outbreak of the American Civil War proved a turning point in his life.
-Unlike most of the ruling classes in England, he championed the cause of the North, and his pamphlets, especially one entitled Does the Bible Sanction American Slavery?
-(1863), played a prominent part in converting English opinion.
+He quickly began championing the Union cause, and his pamphlets, especially one entitled Does the Bible Sanction American Slavery?
+(1863), played a prominent part in hardening British public opinion against the Confederate States of America.
 Visiting America on a lecture tour in 1864, he received an enthusiastic welcome, and was entertained at a public banquet in New York.
-Andrew Dickson White, president of Cornell University at Ithaca, N.Y., invited him to take up a teaching post at the newly founded institution.
+Andrew Dickson White, president of Cornell University at Ithaca, New York, invited him to take up a teaching post at the newly founded institution.
 But it was not until a dramatic change in Smith's personal circumstances that led to his departure from England in 1868, that he took up the post.
 He had resigned his chair at Oxford in 1866 in order to attend to his father, who had suffered permanent injury in a railway accident.
 In the autumn of 1867, when Smith was briefly absent, his father took his own life.
 Possibly blaming himself for the tragedy, and now without an Oxford appointment, he decided to move to North America.